kbsriharsha/APTS_ApplicantParsingAndTrackingSystem/README.md

 - Name
   - Used the chunking and chinking concepts in combination with a lookup table.
 Unlike any NER model, this process can prescribe the name rather than predict
-    - ``` This process is proven to give better results rather than using any pretrained NER models as its going to be hard for any NER model to understand the variations and the variety of resume.```
+    - ``` This process is proven to give better results rather than using any pretrained NER models as its hard for any NER model to understand the variations and the variety of resume.```

 #### Obj2: Matching the Resume to provided expertise list